 Gavin is one of my all-time favourite artists, and this album is a 5-song EP which has a total running time of about 5 minutes.
 It is basically a big diss track, and is steeped within Agile methodology and startup/programmer culture.
 As a programmer/musician, it hits every part of my psyche in the best ways.

 GRiZ is a force for positivity, along with being a really fantastic musician.
 I’ve been a big fan of his since his Good Will Prevail album, and will continue to be a fan going forward!
 Ride Waves is another great album with some heavy hitting songs in his signature, upbeat, catchy style!

 I wouldn’t hesitate to say that Jacob is one of modern music’s most brilliant, talented minds.
 I have a massive amount of respect for him, and Djesse Vol. 2 is an exceptional album.
 I feel that it is overall better and far more cohesive than Vol 1, even if Vol 2s highest points don’t reach as high as Vol 1s.

 Joanna Wang – Love is Calling Me

-Joanna Wang is my favourite Singaporean artist, and she makes a triumphant return with an album of her (modern) takes on a bunch of popular, traditional Chinese songs.
+Joanna Wang is my favourite Taiwanese artist, and she makes a triumphant return with an album of her (modern) takes on a bunch of popular, traditional Chinese songs.
 The arrangements are stunningly gorgeous, and Joanna continues to be one of the most expressive performers I can call to mind.
 Also, the album switches languages all the time – Cantonese, Mandarin, Japanese, English… She sounds great in any language!